waynegakuo/nova-reel/README.md

 ---

 Nova Reel is a modern, AI-powered Angular application that revolutionizes how you discover movies and TV shows.
-Built with Google's Genkit AI platform, it provides intelligent, personalized recommendations that understand your preferences and help you find your next favorite watch.
+Built with Google's Genkit AI framework, it provides intelligent, personalized recommendations that understand your preferences and help you find your next favorite watch.

 </div>